Shiba Inu Puppy Cam: Litters

 The ninth litter of pups, Nori's third litter, were born on December 29, 2020, and was the first litter to include sesame pups.
-The father of the pups is a sweet sesame colored Shiba named Ushiro Kuro No Morningstar Go Ino Daikakusou (aka Kuro).
+The father of the pups is a sweet sesame colored Shiba named Ushiro Kuro No Morningstar Go Ino Daikakusou (a.k.a.
+Kuro).
 Three puppies were born, one black & tan girl named Izumi (renamed to Miya), one red sesame girl named Imari (renamed to Ari), and one red sesame boy named Indy.
 At this time Indy has remained with the couple and who is currently shown in conformation.

 Fundraising efforts

 The owners created a calendar in 2009 showing the various pups from the first litter on each month.
 Shortly afterward they created a mousepad and a number of greeting cards, which also featured images of the pups.
 Donations from the calendar are being sent to various Shiba Inu Rescue organizations around the United States, and that year the amount totaled over $6,000.
 In their 2010 calendar, the couple included their other Shibas, Yuuki (the eldest, a red female) and Haru (black and tan male) as well as pictures of the now adult Shiba Six, courtesy of their owners.
 As with the previous year's calendar, proceeds from the sale were donated to Shiba Inu rescue organizations around the US.

 From April to November 2009, regular viewers of the Puppy Cam, who call themselves Shibaholics, collectively donated $11,172 to Shiba Inu Rescue Resources of America in honor of the SFShiba family.

 The Summer 2009 issue of the Shiba E-News had an article on the Puppy Cam and the fundraising efforts of its followers on behalf of the Shiba rescue organizations supported by SIRRA.
 In November 2009, the American Kennel Club Gazette featured an article on the continued efforts of the puppy cam fans as significant contributors to SIRRA.

 Shortly afterward, the Winter 2009 edition of Shiba World magazine featured an article on the Shibaholics, their donations to Shiba Rescue and their being ringside at the 2009 Nationals dog show in Clemmons, North Carolina.

 As of 2013, an estimated total of almost $30,000 had been raised for Shiba rescue organizations in connection with the Shiba Inu Puppy Cam.